 The infection does not move from one person to another.

-Factors that increase your chance for Legionnaires' disease include:
+Factors that may increase your chance of Legionnaires' disease include:

 Symptoms may include: